Tampa Bay Buccaneers: 1997–2013

 The Buccaneers' 1997 uniform change prompted a 2003 lawsuit by the Raiders, who claimed that the NFL and the Buccaneers had infringed upon key trademark elements of the Raiders' brand, including the Raiders' pirate logo.
 In the same suit, the Raiders challenged the Carolina Panthers' color scheme, which included silver and black.
 The Raiders wanted the courts to bar the Buccaneers and Panthers from wearing their uniforms while playing in California.
 However, since the lawsuit was filed in a California state court, the lawsuit was tossed out because only federal courts have jurisdiction on intellectual property issues.

 2014–2019

-The Buccaneers unveiled a slightly altered logo and helmet on February 20, 2014.
-On March 3, 2014, they unveiled the entire new uniform to be used starting in the 2014 season.
-The jersey numbers featured a high-vis reflective outline, the helmet logo was revamped and enlarged, and the facemask had a chrome-effect coating.
-The Bucs' original Creamsicle shade of orange was reintroduced as accent trim.
+The Buccaneers unveiled a revised logo and helmet on February 20, 2014.
+This was followed two weeks later on March 3, with the unveiling of new uniforms to be used starting in the 2014 season.
+The jersey numbers featured a high visibility reflective outline, the helmet logo was revamped and enlarged, the helmet itself was a darker shade of pewter, and the facemask had a chrome-effect coating.
+The original Creamsicle shade of orange was reintroduced as accent trim.
 The reaction to the newer uniforms was mixed.
 Of note, the jersey numbers were derisively compared to digital alarm clock numerals.
 Different color sock combinations were used with white and colored uniforms, almost always being pewter or red; however, there were two occasions in 2014 when orange socks were used for two different weeks.

+Like the 1997–2013 version, the new 2014 uniforms could be worn as combinations of red or white jerseys paired with either pewter or white trousers.
+As before, the Buccaneers typically wore their white jerseys at home during the first half of the season, and their red jerseys at home during the second half of the season as well as for night games.

 In 2015, the Buccaneers debuted a Color Rush uniform featuring red jerseys and red trousers, with pewter numerals.